-In February 2020, our Board of Directors approved a stock repurchase program for the repurchase of up to \$600 million of the outstanding shares of our Class A common stock and in February 2021 our Board of Directors authorized the repurchase of up to an additional \$1 billion of the outstanding shares of our Class A common stock.
+In February 2020, our Board of Directors approved a stock repurchase program for the repurchase of up to \$600 million of the outstanding shares of our Class A common stock, in February 2021 our Board of Directors authorized the repurchase of up to an additional \$1 billion of the outstanding shares of our Class A common stock and in February 2022 our Board of Directors further authorized the repurchase of up to an additional \$1.2 billion of the outstanding shares of our Class A common stock.
 The repurchase program does not have an expiration date and we are not obligated to repurchase a specified number or dollar value of shares.
 Share repurchases will be made from time to time in private transactions or open market purchases, as permitted by securities laws and other legal requirements.
 Although we have previously announced an intention to increase the pace of our share repurchases, any share repurchases remain subject to the circumstances in place at that time, including prevailing market prices.
-As a result, there can be no guarantee around the timing of our share repurchases, or that the volume of such repurchases will increase.
-The stock repurchase program could affect the price of our Class A common stock, increase volatility and diminish our cash reserves.
-Our repurchase program may be suspended or terminated at any time and, even if fully implemented, may not enhance long-term stockholder value.
+As a result, there can be no guarantee around the timing of our share repurchases, or that the volume of such repurchase program may be suspended or terminated at any time and, even if fully implemented, may not enhance long-term stockholder value.